The first twelve EV Readiness Program cohort communities received their “EV Ready” Community awards on Thursday, Dec. 7, 2023.

 - The first learning cohort started in December 2022 and finished the program with an award ceremony in December 2023: Carol Stream, Darien, Deer Park, Geneva, Glencoe, Hampshire, Hanover Park, Maywood, Oak Park, Polo, Skokie, and University Park.

 - The second cohort started in the summer of 2023 and includes Aurora, Batavia, Bensenville, Chicago, DuPage County, Elgin, Hickory Hills, Kane County, Montgomery, Richton Park, and Wilmette.
 They finished the program in the summer of 2024.
+Glencoe leveled up from bronze to silver during this cohort.

 Communities that would like to participate in a future cohort can join the waitlist.
 Local governments on the waitlist will receive preference when a new cohort application opens.
 Municipalities must adopt the Greenest Region Compact to participate.
 Find information and verify that your community has adopted the GRC here.
 Applicants must also provide a letter of commitment to work collaboratively through the EV Readiness Program.
 (The letter of commitment fulfills requirement CR-1 in the EV Readiness Checklist.)
 Cohorts are limited in size and equity will be considered in assembling the cohorts.